Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 As we can see we also have a list of api resources.
 So why did we add api resources and not scopes?

 A scope is an old OAuth2 concept.
 It simply means the scope of access requested by a client.
 So a read scope would give a client read access at the level of the api, etc
-It is a simple approach but not sufficient.~
+It is a simple approach but not sufficient.
 Resource is another concept more elaborate like a physical or logical api.
 In our case the image gallery api is a resource.
 In more complex system we can have many apis, or we decide to split our api into modules or "logical apis" with each having it own resource name.
 Each api can have scopes, that will be used for more fine-grained control: as an exaple image gallery.read or write.scope. it's not hard to imagine that different client applications that need access to our Image Gallery API are allowed different levels of access inside of that API:

 Whenever a scope related to a resource is requested by a client application, the access token will contain the resource as an audience value, and the scope will be in the scopes list:
 ![](doc/Apiscopes.png)
 Other apps would be similar, like a mobile app that can only have read scopes at the api.
-Like this, you can use these scopes to build a fine‑grained authorization layer for your AP.
+Like this, you can use these scopes to build a fine‑grained authorization layer for your APP.
 So the code above will be transformed into:

 ```